sashaverma/skeleton-app/README.md

 # Skele App

 ## Description
-Skeleton application for Body Labs exercise
+Skeleton application for an exercise